 The Master’s Clothes Closet, 114 Union St., is open from 1 to 3:30 p.m.
 Monday and Thursday to help anyone in need of clothing.
 Call 928-771-7592.

 The Chino Valley and Paulden Area Ministerial Association works in conjunction with St. Vincent de Paul Society and the Salvation Army to help people in need.
 The association helps people with critical housing and living conditions.
 Referrals are strictly confidential.
-For more information or to make a donation or volunteer, call 928-636-0276.
 The office is located behind the Chino Valley Community Church, 1969 N. Highway 89.

 Buena Vista Children’s Services Inc. in Cottonwood recruits and helps people in the Yavapai County area become a Department of Economic Security-certified child care provider.
 If you are interesting in becoming a provider in your own home, call 928-451-5755 or email firstname.lastname@example.org.

 “Answers to Questions My Survivors Need to Know After I am Gone” is a 49-page free booklet designed to be personalized with your individual entries.
 This is not-for-profit and is sponsored by the Hope and Care Foundation.
 To schedule a presentation or for information, call June at 928-445-2739.

 Yavapai Area Narcotics Anonymous hotline is available for anyone with a drug problem who needs to talk with someone confidentially.
-The hotline number is 800-698-5148, and information is also available at www.arizona-na.org.
+Information is available at www.arizona-na.org.

-Prescott High School's AFJROTC is adding names to the list of people who attended PHS and died in a foreign war.
-If community members know of people to add to this list, contact Col. Denny A. Peeples at 928-445-2322, ext.
+Prescott High School’s AFJROTC is adding names to the list of people who attended PHS and died in a foreign war.
+If community members know of people to add to this list, call Col. Denny A. Peeples at 928-445-2322, ext.
 164.